b4ux1t3/adventofcode2015/day1/README.md

 The only thing you have to do for this program is to make sure you have a file that is named `input` in the same directory as the executable (or as the `.go` file if you use `go run`).

 Feel free to mess around with different files.

+`input.copy` is a copy of the original input file which allows you to mess around with `input` without losing the original solution.